pirate62/pirate62/README.md

 _____
-# About me
+# _**About me**_

 Sometimes, my passion for coding can turn into a nightmare.🙃🤪 Imagine spending hours searching for an invisible error, like looking for a needle in a haystack.
 Or those nights when I stay awake, trying to understand why my masterpiece looks more like a child’s scribble than the Mona Lisa.

 But despite everything, I wouldn’t change my career for anything in the world.
 After all, who else can say that they create universes with their keyboard?
-So, if you’re looking for a web developer who loves his work (even when it turns into a nightmare), I’m your man!😁
+So, if you’re looking for a web developer who loves his work (even when it turns into a nightmare)😂, I’m your man!😁😎

 Otherwise my hobbies are poker, chess, coding of course :) and music.
 I really like new technologies and everything related to AI.